OpenAthens new password policy FAQ

 - All new administrator, personal, and access accounts

 - Existing accounts which are having their passwords reset, e.g., because it’s been forgotten.

-Existing accounts whose passwords do not meet the new password policy and do not need a password reset will start seeing prompts to update their password from the beginning of Phase 3.
+Existing personal accounts whose passwords do not meet the new password policy will start seeing prompts to update their password from the beginning of Phase 3.

 All required fields are marked with '*'